reece-b4/chartsyBE/README.md

 -post endpoint created in index.ts to be refactored into model and controller -post endpoint handles sql injection (TODO: test and add further protection if needed) -ensure env is git ignored
+-add ts-jest and types package and add tests dir to tsconfig allow list -add jest.config.ts as using ts-jest for typecript -add tests dir and test to package.json scripts
+-add single test
+-had to separate src/index.ts into app.ts and index.ts to prevent jest from hanging because of unnecessary server connection being opened as supertest handles creation of connection for test purposes
+-needed separate .env.test file as jest points to the env file by default -ensure db connection is closed after all tests ran -ensure test fails first